AvaBlix/Project_Osint/README.md

 >Submitting the Code: Submitting the code via the official submission link to complete the challenge.

+If the Contestant cant access the Document File, email the Password got to the Email given at the end of the page.
+>Use Zapier:(https://the-riddle-master.zapier.app) for help in finding the clues and Answers

 <*/🔒 The Final Lock: Accessing the Reward File/*

 The ultimate goal is to gain access to a specific Google Drive File (Document or Sheet) that contains the final code.